Compliance Framework · Financial Services

 2. Segregation of Duties

-We implement role-based access controls that enforce segregation of duties across financial systems, preventing unauthorized transactions and satisfying a key SOX requirement.
+We set up role-based access controls that enforce segregation of duties across financial systems, preventing unauthorized transactions and satisfying a core SOX requirement.

 3. Change Management

 Every change to systems supporting financial reporting follows a documented, approved process with testing evidence and rollback procedures.
-Our change management controls are designed for SOX audit scrutiny.
+Our change management controls are built for SOX audit scrutiny.

 4. Access Reviews

-We conduct and document regular access reviews for all systems in SOX scope, ensuring only authorized personnel have access and that terminated employee access is promptly revoked.
+We run and document regular access reviews for all systems in SOX scope, making sure only authorized personnel have access and that terminated employee access gets revoked promptly.

 5. Audit Evidence Packages